Microsoft/azure-docs.pt-pt/articles/sql-data-warehouse/sql-data-warehouse-manage-monitor.md

 GROUP BY t.pdw_node_id, nod.[type]
 ```

-## <a name="monitor-polybase-load"></a>Monitorar o carregamento do polybase
+## <a name="monitor-polybase-load"></a>Monitorizar a carga polyBase
-A consulta a seguir fornece uma estimativa aproximada do progresso da carga.
-A consulta mostra apenas os arquivos que estão sendo processados no momento.
+A seguinte consulta fornece uma estimativa aproximada do progresso da sua carga.
+A consulta apenas mostra ficheiros que estão a ser processados.

 ```sql